 Once at the Lodge, you will be given a cabin to settle into for the duration of your hunt, shown the facilities at the lodge, introduced to our staff, and served lunch.
 We will provide you with your hunting licences and take care of any outstanding paperwork at this time.
 You will meet your guide who will provide you with a detailed plan for your hunt.
 (For hunters going to a fly-out camp, your guide may already be out at the fly-camp when you arrive but you will be looked after by our staff).
 There will be an opportunity to sight in you rifles and/or bows in the afternoon.
 Our guides will be happy to assist you with this.

 The afternoon is yours to relax, sleep off any jet lag, organize your gear, and simply enjoy the services of the lodge in your wilderness surroundings.
-You and your guide will head out in the late afternoon for an evening hunt.
-Clients flying out to a camp the next day may choose to skip the evening hunt and use the time to repack their gear and prepare for the flight to camp the next morning.
-Supper will be served late in the evening when all the hunters return from the evening hunt.
+Clients flying out to a camp can repack their gear to lighten the load.
+Some hunters flying to camps may fly out late in the afternoon or early evening while the remainder will fly out the next morning.

 The Following Days